ahl27/new_dendrapply/README.md

 Highlights:
 - Unrolled recursion, no stack issues
 - 2-3x runtime speedup
-- Significant memory improvement (still working on concrete benchmarks aside from `profvis`)
+- Significant memory improvement (observed up to 10x reduction in `profvis`, still working on concrete benchmarks aside from that)
 - Support for inorder and postorder traversal for applying functions to dendrogram
 - default settings are a drop-in replacement for `stats::dendrapply`, passes all unit tests in `dendextend`
 - postorder traversal ensures children of node are evaluated before node itself, allowing more possibilities